NibiruChain/ts-sdk/packages/nibijs/docs/modules.md

 ▸ **useFaucet**(`«destructured»`): `Promise`<`Response`\>

-Sends 10 NIBI and 100 NUSD to the given address from the testnet faucet.
+Sends 11 NIBI, 100 NUSD, and 100 USDT to the given address from the testnet faucet.

 #### Parameters